Bacton Lifeboat Station

 Bacton Lifeboat Station was located at the end of Watch House Lane in Bacton, a village approximately 11 mi south-east of Cromer, on the north-east coast of Norfolk.

-A lifeboat was first stationed at Bacton by local committee in 1822, taken over by the Norfolk Association for Saving the Lives of Shipwrecked Mariners (NSA) in 1823.
+A lifeboat was first stationed at Bacton by local committee in 1822, taken over by the 'Norfolk Association for Saving the Lives of Shipwrecked Mariners', more commonly known as the Norfolk Shipwreck Association or (NSA), in 1823.
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1858.

 After operating for 60 years, Bacton Lifeboat Station closed in 1882.